 As with any therapy, I will work with you to gain an understanding of your history and of the events that are causing you distress.
 After talking about your history and evaluating what's happening to cause you pain, which might take 1-4 sessions, we can then work together to help you manage emotional distress, often with a variety of imagery or stress reduction techniques.
 You can also use these techniques between sessions to help care for yourself.

 If EMDR is determined to be appropriate for your case, therapy then focuses on the thoughts, feelings, and body sensations related to the traumatic incident(s).
 EMDR uses a variety of different techniques, including "bilateral stimulation," over the course of reprocessing the trauma.
-For more information, please see the EMDR International Association's
+For more information, please see the EMDR International Association's web site.

 More often than not, I integrate EMDR with more traditional psychotherapy as appropriate.
 While not all people's circumstances are clearly a good fit for EMDR, our initial evaluation clarifies the nature of your difficulty, and determines whether traditional psychotherapy, EMDR, or both, might be most beneficial.